-Many thanks to Mark for his insight!
+Big thanks to Mark for his time!
 Be sure to head over to Card Chronicle for all things Louisville.
-Our answers to their questions will be up shortly.